akh8zm/dry-lab-standard-ashley/processandanalysis-sc-atac-seq.md

 DO NOT INSTALL PACKAGES FROM WITHIN R; always install using conda first, then just `library` them once you're in R.

+So rn there's an error in the Signac package (basically a conflict with Seurat versioning; it's specifically in the `TSSEnrichment(fast = FALSE)`, an error with a slot not being recognized.
+This has been [reported](https://github.com/stuart-lab/signac/issues/1538) as an issue with Signac that can be solved by to the `develop` branch of signac on Github.
+However this package isn't on Anaconda, so to install it to our environment open R and run the code listed:
+* `remotes::install_github("stuart-lab/signac", ref="develop")`
+* Create a yaml of your environment's current dependencies.
+With the environment activated, run `conda env export > env_scatac.yml`
+* `conda env update --name myenv --file local.yml --prune`

 🔙 [Summary list of pipelines](https://github.com/RCHENLAB/dry-lab-standard/wiki)